sagartv/gpt_sentiment_analysis/README.md

+A StreamLit app that uses OpenAI API to mine sentiment from a text.
+The sentiment is chosen from a user-specified list of sentiments.

+## Instructions:
 To use the app, enter your OpenAI API key in the key.txt file.

 Install the required packages specified in requirements.txt